Understanding Required Minimum Distributions & Advanced Tax Strategies For RMD’s

 4) The previous step will result in the amount that you are required to take out of your retirement account by 12/31 of that year

-Example: You turn age 70 in March of 2019.
-That means you turn age 70 1/2 in September 2019, which would require you to take your first required minimum distribution for the 2019 tax year.
-After you find your age on the IRS uniform lifetime table, next to it you will see a distribution period of 27.4.
+Example: If you turn age 72 in March of 2023, you would be required to take your first RMD in that calednar year unless you elect the April 1st delay in the first year.
+After you find your age on the IRS uniform lifetime table, next to it you will see a distribution period of 25.6.
 The balance in your traditional IRA account on December 31, 2018 was $400,000, so your RMD would be calculated as follows:

 Delay to April 1st